Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 The short answer

 The cheapest GLP-1 provider with no membership fee depends on what you mean by “cheapest.”
-If you want the lowest monthly price on a partner-style program with no platform fee stacked on top, Eden is $129 your first month, then $209/month on the 3-month compounded semaglutide plan, same price at every dose.
+If you want the lowest first-month price on a partner-style program with no platform fee stacked on top, Embody is $99 your first month, then $299/month ongoing on compounded semaglutide injection, with no separate membership fee (intro pricing; refills rise).
 If you want the deepest no-membership menu with bundled clinical support, MEDVi is $179 first month, $299/month ongoing.
 The lowest sticker price anywhere is Fifty410 at $99/month equivalent — but that requires $299 upfront for a 3-month supply.
 The cleanest no-subscription FDA-approved path is Walgreens Virtual Healthcare at $49/visit plus medication from $149/month.

 That’s the short answer.
 There is no single winner.
 Below is the verified audit, the actual numbers, and the catch on each one.